 Married couples now more than ever share childrearing and household chores in the modern world.
 The bad news, however, is that women far exceed the number of hours devoted to these tasks.
-But men are more than willing to do their fair share in these relationships.
+But recent studies suggest that men are more than willing to do their fair share in these relationships.

 Sandberg, C. Quotable Quotes.
 (2018).
 Retrieved from https://www.goodreads.com/quotes/792737-as-women-must-be-more-empowered-at-work-men-must